“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 What are the advance ticket prices?

 There are some great ticket savings if you pre book your tickets online.
 Book our Early Bird tickets before the end of the year and save £4 per ticket.
 Online tickets after that will save you £2.50 per ticket.
 Just follow the ‘Buy Tickets’ link on the website.
+Children under 16 are free.

 Do you offer facilities for disabled parking?

 There is a car parking for the disabled close to the entrance to the festival and anyone with accredited disabled parking stickers will be able to use.
+If you don’t have a badge you can still drop off near the Castle and then park in the main visitor car park.

 Is there somewhere to leave purchases when you shop?

 There is a Plant Creche running for the full two days of the Festival where you can safely leave your bags for a small donation to charity.
 In the past this has been run by Kenton in Bloom with donations to Kenton in Bloom and Perennial.
+We also have ‘plant sherpas’ to help in the shape of the schoolboys from Brymore Academy who can help carry your bags for you.